magento/devdocs/src/release/policy/index.md

 The following guidelines apply to patch releases:

 -  The latest-supported minor release will receive full functional quality fixes and enhancements.
 -  Changes that could break extensions or code compatibility are avoided.
-For example, code written for Magento 2.2.0 should still work on Magento 2.2.7.
+For example, code written for version 2.2.0 should still work on version 2.2.7.
 -  On an exceptional basis, breaking changes or additional patches or hotfixes may be released to address security or compliance issues and high-impact quality issues.
 On the module level, these are mostly PATCH-level changes; sometimes MINOR-level changes.
 -  Patch releases may include new features as long as they are not expected to break other code.
 New feature can be included in core code, as an extension (like Page Builder), or as an independent feature (like Live Search and Product Recommendations).